Realising Just Cities

 Off

-Realising Just Cities was a programme of research and action hosted at the University of Sheffield -- a partnership between scholars, activists, policy-makers, social enterprises and community organisations aimed at supporting progressive social, economic and environmental change in the North of England.
+Realising Just Cities was a partnership between scholars, activists, policy-makers, social enterprises and community organisations aimed at supporting progressive social, economic and environmental change in the North of England.

 Our distinctive approach was to create platforms for organising knowledge from different urban stakeholders to support sustainable transitions.
 These Local Interaction Platforms (LIPs) worked to co-produce knowledge and action through transdisciplinary and comparative urban research.
 LIPs were based in Gothenburg, Skane, Kisumu, Cape Town and Sheffield-Manchester.